kfields/tyled/README.md

 margin = 0
 ```

-This example will generate {name}.tsx and {name}.png in the current working directory
+This example will generate mytileset.tsx and mytileset.png in the current working directory